jado4810/privcert/README.md

 SSLRequire %{SSL_CLIENT_S_DN_O} eq "Y̲o̲u̲r̲ ̲C̲o̲m̲p̲a̲n̲y̲"
 ```

-Change condition value in `SSLRequire` to O value of DN specified to `DN_BASE`,
+The value in `SSLRequire` should be changed to O value of DN specified in
-from the default of "`Your Company`".
+in `DN_BASE`, from the default of "`Your Company`".
+Anyway, just copy the displayed piece of the configuration.

 > [!NOTE]
 > In addition, might already have specified `SSLCertificateFile` and